-- Churchill speaks: "The iron curtain has descended in Europe."
+- As Soviets enforce control of East Germany and eastern European countries, Churchill pronounces: "The iron curtain has descended in Europe."

 Shopping returns to importance for the ladies and in April a new supply of nylon hose for sale at Miller's Department Store causes a line to form out into Chemeketa Street.
 The Office of Price Administration set a goal of producers supplying six pairs of nylon hose for every woman in the country by June.

 Returning servicemen discover finding a place to live is among their biggest problems immediately after the war.
 Veterans housing was hastily put up in Salem and their families moved in.
 But soon new small "tract houses" began appearing in former farmlands as new subdivisions multiplied on the edges of town.
 The city grew to meet the demand for services and patches of land were annexed where the developments were growing.
 Young parents with children (who later became known as Baby Boomers) found a community of their own outside the core of the city.
 Their interests in common were based on the husband's job security, a social life based on church going, back-yard neighborhood barbecue parties and looking forward to prosperity their own parents had lost in the Depression.

 Miller's Department Store of that year is now restored to its original name as Reed Opera House.
 It contains many specialty shops, cafes and offices, serving as a true "mall" in a local heritage site.
 Many illustrated panels in the hallways describe the events of the building's history.